LeeDevs/BPA/README.md

 -------------------------------------------------
-How all the code I (Lily) added works
+How all the code I added works

 The navigation bar works because of the style settings in style.css the settings for